If you’ve made resolutions to delve into overnight or extended hiking trips in 2020, you’ll need to purchase a hiking tent.

 The Zeus has maintained a position in the top 10 this year.
 Image: Zempire

-The single pole design of the Zempire Mono is about as simple as a hiking tent gets.
+The single-pole design of the Zempire Mono is about as simple as a hiking tent gets.
 This design keeps weight to a minimum whilst maintaining strength and performance in the field.

 Its minimal weight and pack size make the Mono perfect for solo adventures with sleeping space for one and a single vestibule for your gear.
 It has a full mesh inner, high-end features including alloy poles and pegs and an impressive waterhead rating.
+We have lumped the Atom from Zempire into the same position, as they’re very similar tents.
+Both the same materials and packed size, but the Atom has a brow pole which makes it a bit more comfortable to sit up in if you need to bunker down in inclement conditions.

 The Zempire Mono is the perfect mid-range tent for lightweight adventurers.